lmoustak/paint-by-the-numbers/README.md

 - `min`: the minimum numeric value of the range
 - `max`: the maximum numeric value of the range
 - `colorStops`: a comma-separated list of colors (min.
 2).
-May be any string that can be parsed by [Qix-'s color-string package](https://github.com/Qix-/color-string) as a color.
+May be any RGB(A) string that can be parsed by [Qix-'s color-string package](https://github.com/Qix-/color-string) as a color.

 For example: